A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Preliminaries

-A group is of type $FP_1$ if and only if it is finitely generated.
-If a group is of type $F_n$ then it is of type $FP_n$.
-In general for $n>1$ type $FP_n$ does not imply type $F_n$.
-(There are examples due to Bestvina-Brady \cite{BeBr}.)
-However, whenever a group is finitely presented and of type $FP_n$, it is also of type $F_n$.
-For a detailed exposition about homological finiteness properties, we refer the reader to \cite{Geoghegan}.
+The following is a special case of a well known result (See Proposition $1.1$ in \cite{BrownFiniteness}.
+Note that the property discussed there is type $\mathbf{FP}_{\infty}$, but since for the class of finitely presentable groups type $\mathbf{FP}_{\infty}$ and type $\mathbf{F}_{\infty}$ are the same, we state this proposition in terms of type $\mathbf{F}_{\infty}$).

-The following is a special case of a well known result (Proposition $1.1$ in \cite{BrownFiniteness}). \begin{prop} Let $\Gamma$ be a group that acts on a cell complex $X$ by cell permuting homeomorphisms such that the following holds: \begin{enumerate} \item $X$ is acyclic, i.e. $\tilde{H}_n(X)=0$ for each $n\geq 0$. \item The quotient $X/ \Gamma$ has finitely many cells in each dimension. \item The stabilizers of each cell are of type $FP_{\infty}$. \end{enumerate} Then $\Gamma$ is of type $FP_{\infty}$. \end{prop}
+\begin{prop} Let $\Gamma$ be a finitely presentable group that acts on a cell complex $X$ by cell permuting homeomorphisms such that the following holds: \begin{enumerate} \item $X$ is contractible. \item The quotient $X/ \Gamma$ has finitely many cells in each dimension. \item The stabilizers of each cell are of type $\mathbf{F}_{\infty}$. \end{enumerate} Then $\Gamma$ is of type $\mathbf{F}_{\infty}$. \end{prop}

-We remark that if a group is finitely presented and of type $FP_{\infty}$, then it is of type $F_{\infty}$.
-So for a finitely presented group $\Gamma$ we can replace type $FP_{\infty}$ with type $F_{\infty}$ in the above proposition.
-In our article we shall be concerned with the property $F_{\infty}$.
-It will be our goal to construct a CW-complex $X$ and an action of $G$ on $X$ which satisfies the hypothesis of the above proposition.